Norm-Bounded Low-Rank Adaptation: Conclusion

 \section{Conclusion}

-In this paper we propose that low rank \textit{and} norm-bounded weight perturbations be used for model fine tuning.
-To this end, we introduce two model parameterizations (NB-LoRA I and II) which are complete, i.e. they cover all matrices of a specified rank and Schatten $p$-norm bound.
+In this paper we propose a norm-bounded low-rank adaptation (NB-LoRA) for model fine tuning.
+In particular, we introduce a new parameterization which is smooth and complete, i.e. it covers all matrices of a specified rank and singular value bounds, which can then be used to impose a Schatten $p$-norm bound (e.g. Frobenius, nuclear, spectral norm).

-In experiments on fine tuning, we compare to standard LoRA and other existing methods and demonstrate that norm bounds can reduce source model forgetting without impacting target adaptation.
-We also observed significantly improved robustness to hyperparameters such as rank, learning rate, and number of training epochs.
+We argue that the proposed parameterization mitigates addresses some challenges related to the initialization of LoRA and its impact on learning rate, and can also mitigate the tendency of LoRA to forget source model performance.
+In experiments on fine tuning of language models, we compare to standard LoRA and other existing methods and demonstrate that NB-LoRA can substantially improve overall performance and robustness to learning rate.
+We showed that NB-LoRA is scalable to larger models (LLaMa-3-70B) with only a moderate computational penalty relative to standard LoRA.

-We also argue that controlling both matrix rank and norm is a basic problem in learning and optimization.
-To illustrate this, we also applied NB-LoRA to a privacy-preserving model merging problem, in which substantial increases in accuracy were observed for a given privacy budget, and a low-rank matrix completion problem, in which the proposed parameterization proved easy to apply and effective.